ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/gidvis/convert-q-space.md

-# Convert to q Space
+# Convert to q space

 Select the file `5151` from the file list.
 This file was acquired at an angle of ${\rm gamma} = -0.75$ degrees.
 Choose the correct `Beamtime` (e.g., `Tutorial.mat`) and the corresponding `Experimental Setup` (e.g., `gamma -0.75`).